Push to relax drug laws gains big victories on state ballots

 Oregon voters also approved a measure making the state the first to legalize the therapeutic use of psychedelic mushrooms.

 Voters in New Jersey and Arizona approved measures legalizing marijuana for adults age 21 and older.
 In New Jersey, the Legislature now will have to pass another measure setting up the new marijuana marketplace.
 The Arizona measure also allows people convicted of certain marijuana crimes to seek expungement of their records.
-Passage signaled a change of attitudes, after Arizona voters there narrowly defeated a legal pot proposal in 2016.
+The passage of the measure signaled a change of attitudes, after Arizona voters narrowly defeated a legal pot proposal in 2016.

-Recreational marijuana measures also were ahead in the polls in Montana and narrowly leading in South Dakota.
-A separate medical marijuana initiative passed in South Dakota and was leading in Mississippi.
+South Dakota on Tuesday became the first state where voters authorized both recreational marijuana and medical marijuana via two separate initiatives in the same election.
+Recreational marijuana also was ahead in the polls in Montana, and medical marijuana won approval in Mississippi.

 A decade ago, recreational marijuana was illegal in all 50 states.
 Voters allowed it in Colorado and Washington in 2012, sparking a movement that already included 11 states and Washington, D.C., heading into Tuesday’s elections.
 Supporters hope additional victories, especially in conservative states, could build pressure for Congress to legalize marijuana nationwide.